HyejunShin/LaVIN/README.md

 ## Observations and Conclusion

 - None of the adjustments surpassed the baseline model's performance.
+- Traning time did not change in a considerable way with the different adjustments.
 - This suggests that LaVIN 7B is already highly optimized for the multimodal tasks.
 - Out of the modified models, Dec.
 Drop.
 Prob V2 performed the best.
 - Future work may explore combining these modifications or experimenting with other hyperparameters to potentially exceed the baseline model's performance.